theshingstar030818/parse-push-plugin/README.md

          1. Create SSL push certificate with Apple.
 You may find  [this tutorial useful](https://github.com/ParsePlatform/PushTutorial/tree/master/iOS).
 All steps prior to adding code to your iOS application are applicable.
          2. Place the `p12` certificate file from the previous step on your server.
       - Android
-         1. Get the sender id (your project id) from your google developer console.
+         1. Get the sender id (your project number) from your google developer console.
 It's a long integer.
          2. Enable push notification for your project on google developer console and generate a server API key.
    3. Update your `parse-server` configuration to use the push credentials.
 Here is an example: